Cosby declines to answer questions about sex assault accusations

 Earlier this week, Cosby got an unwelcome response to his Twitter feed request for followers to create memes about him, and was barraged with memes about the rape accusations.

-He later canceled an appearance on “Late Show with David Letterman,” scheduled for next week, media reported.
+He later cancelled an appearance on “Late Show with David Letterman,” scheduled for next week, media reported.

 Cosby’s publicist, David Brokaw, was not immediately available to comment on Saturday.